slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *"Work expands so as to fill the time available for its completion."
 -- C. Northcote Parkinson*
-> *"If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing?"
+> *"If you’re not spending your time doing what you want, and you’re not earning, and you’re not learning - what the heck are you doing?"
 "Nothing will make you more productive than owning your time.
 Nothing will make you less productive than selling it."
-"Say no: 'It doesn't feel right to me.'
+"Say no: ’It doesn’t feel right to me.’
 No more explanations are needed."
 -- Naval Ravikant*

-- work is a queue of queues. trying hard is not the key to success. this not mean that you don't put your best effort.
+- work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort.
 - Strategic laziness as a leverage point.
 - maker days and manager days
 - how to say no?
-I'm Busy.
-Is a excuse for not doing something we don't feel like doing.
+I’m Busy.
+Is a excuse for not doing something we don’t feel like doing.
 - Focus on adaptability not effectiveness
 - If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable."* try to hit 10% of your followers instead of trying to hit all of them at the same time.